Notice

 Note

-<fs_name> here and below indicates the original, damaged file system.
+<fs_name> here and below refers to the original, damaged file system.

 ceph osd pool create cephfs_recovery_meta